Geometrization of the local Langlands correspondence: Local charts

 \begin{example} When $G=\GL_n$, $\mathcal{M}$ sends $S$ to the groupoid of filtered vector bundles $0=\Fil_0\E\subsetneq \Fil_1\E\subsetneq \dots \subsetneq \Fil_r\E=\E$ for some $r$, such that $\Fil_{i+1} \E /\Fil_i \E$ is semistable and the slopes $(\mu (\Fil_{i+1} \E/\Fil_i \E))_{0\leq i<r}$ form an increasing sequence (the opposite condition to the one defining the Harder--Narasimhan filtration of a vector bundle).
 The maps $q_b$ send such a vector bundle to the graded vector bundle $\bigoplus_{i=0}^{r-1} \Fil_{i+1}\E/\Fil_i\E$. \end{example}

 \begin{example} Suppose $G$ is quasisplit.
-Let $M_b$ be the centralizer of the slope morphism, as a Levi subgroup.
-Let $P_b$ be the parabolic subgroup with Levi $M_b$ such that the weight of $\nu_b$ on $\Lie\, P_b$ are positive.
+Let $M_b$ be the centralizer of the slope morphism, which is a Levi subgroup.
+Let $P_b$ be the parabolic subgroup with Levi $M_b$ such that the weights of $\nu_b$ on $\Lie\, P_b$ are positive.
 There is a diagram

 induced by the inclusion $P_b\subset G$ and the quotient map $P_b \to M_b$.
 There is a cartesian diagram

 \end{example}

 \begin{proposition} For any $b\in B(G)$, the map